Dark Patterns in SEO: Trends That No One is Documenting

 making users jump to different domain 1 - dark pattern and seo

-I Was redirected to another domain.
-Clicked on the download button again (among many, similar looking buttons)
+I was redirected to another domain.
+Clicked on the download button again (among many similar-looking buttons)

 making users jump to different domain 2 - dark pattern and seo